Twinpair/Maximos_Pizza/README.md

-# README
+# Maximos

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the repository for Maximo's Pizza business website.
+You can visit the site by navigating to http://maximospizza.herokuapp.com

+Version and Deployment instructions:

-* Ruby version
+* Ruby version - 2.4

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.2

-* Database initialization
+* Database - Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Framework - Ruby on Rails

-* ...
+* Hosted on Heroku